agaudinier/Gaudinier2018/README.md

-###Code for R analysis and network files (Cytoscape and PDFs) from Gaudinier et al. 2018.
+###Code for R analysis and network files (Cytoscape and PDFs) from
+Gaudinier et al. 2018, Nature
+Transcriptional regulation of nitrogen-associated metabolism and growth

 This repository contains R code for: